 Final words on SEO

-SEO is one of main things bloggers do to get more followers to their site.
+SEO is one of the main things bloggers do to get more followers to their site.
 In the future, this traffic will make you money through your affiliate sales.
 This is the stage I am currently at.
-Join our support group to meet link-minded bloggers like yourself and sign up for 4 free SEO lessons in your inbox starting today.
+Join our support group to meet link-minded bloggers like yourself and keep in touch via our newsletter.
+We send information, updates and a monthly newsletter to our subscribers.
+Sign up here.

 10. Guest post your SEO through the roof